zuplo/docs/docs/articles/graphql-security.md

 }
 ```

-The complexity limit ensures that a potential attacker cannot overload the
+The complexity limit ensures that a potential attacker can't overload the system
-system by sending overly complicated queries.
+by sending overly complicated queries.

 ### c.
 GraphQL Disable Introspection